 Step 9: It’s Never Your Problem

-No matter how bad you perform or don’t perform at all, it isn’t your fault (Corollary to Rule 8).
+No matter how bad you perform or don’t perform, it isn’t your fault (Corollary to Rule 8).

 It’s never your problem.